Skip to main content

 Support Local Image Registries for Online Installations

 Local image registries are required for KOTS installations in air gapped environments.
-Also, users in online environments can optionally push images to a local private registry.
+Also, users in online environments can optionally push images to a local registry.
 For more information about how users configure a local image registry with KOTS, see Using Private Registries.

-To support the use of local registries for online installations with version kots.io/v1beta2 of the HelmChart custom resource, you must provide the necessary values in the builder field to render the Helm chart with all of the necessary images so that KOTS knows where to pull the images from to push them into the private registry.
+To support the use of local registries for online installations with version kots.io/v1beta2 of the HelmChart custom resource, you must provide the necessary values in the builder field to render the Helm chart with all of the necessary images so that KOTS knows where to pull the images from to push them into the local registry.

 For more information about how to configure the builder key, see builder in HelmChart v2.